HsiangHung/Machine_Learning_Note/Classification/Softmax Regression/README.md

 # Softmax Regression

-Softmax regression (or multinomial logistic regression) is a generalization of logistic regression to the case where we want to handle multiple classes.
+Softmax regression (or **Multinomial Logistic Regression**, **Maximum Entropy Classifier**, or just **Multi-class Logistic Regression** [[KDNuggets]][What is Softmax Regression and How is it Related to Logistic Regression?]) is a generalization of logistic regression to the case where we want to handle multiple classes.
 In logistic regression we assumed that the labels were binary: y(i)∈{0,1}.
 We used such a classifier to distinguish between two kinds of hand-written digits.
 Softmax regression allows us to handle y(i)∈{1,…,K} where K is the number of classes, i.e. multi-class classification.

 The following content are from [[UFLDL Tutorial]][Softmax Regression].